 Pacemaker and Defibrillator

-Cavanagh Heart Center at Banner Good Samaritan Medical Center is one of the country’s leading medical centers for pacemaker and defibrillator implants.
+Cavanagh Heart Center at Banner – University Medical Center Phoenix is one of the country’s leading medical centers for pacemaker and defibrillator implants.

-With high patient satisfaction scores and a nationally recognized nursing program, we are a destination center for patients in the southwestern U.S. who need a pacemaker or defibrillator.
+With high patient satisfaction scores and a nationally recognized nursing program, we are a destination center for patients in southwestern United States who need a pacemaker or defibrillator.

 Why would you need a pacemaker or defibrillator?